mtclevans/semantictextanalysis/README.md

 **Results**
 1. Database statistics can be found in INSERT (Data -> Files -> SCIERC QDAS Import File - PART-OF & FEATURE-OF)
-2. Confusion matrices can be found in INSERT
+2. Confusion matrices can be found in results/confusionMatrices
 3. The Nvivo file for the Semantic Text Analysis annotations undertaken in this research can be found in INSERT WINDOW FILE
 - Queries for theme co-occurence and validation are present in this Nvivo file under Explore -> Queries -> Query Criteria
 - Please note: These results will not match the research when running on MacOS.